-The Bursary Office will use the information you provide in your funding application to work out how much you’ll get.
+The Student Funding Office will use the information you provide in your funding application to work out how much you’ll get.
 You could receive one or more of the following allowances depending on your age, where you live, your household income and your personal circumstances.

 Education Maintenance Allowance (EMA)

 Students who have reached school leaving age and are under 18 on the course start date will be assessed for EMA.
 You could get £30 per week depending on your household income.